kevin29a/angular-janus/projects/janus/README.md

 # Janus Videoroom Component

 This is an angular library with features to make it easy to embed a videoroom into any angular app.
 Once you have a properly configured, public instance of a janus server with the videoroom plugin enabled, this library includes an easy to use directive that will connect clients in a videoroom.

 ## Why build this?

+When building a product that incorporates a videoroom, the interesting part of the product is how it helps users find, create, edit, join, and view videorooms.
+That's what gives the product it's competitive advantage.
+However, when we started working on our own product, we spent the vast majority of our engineering time working with low level webrtc signalling.
+This mismatch led us to believe there's room for improvement in this field.

 The objective when building this is to lower the barrier to implementing videorooms.
 The Janus documentation and demos are great for understanding how